akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 The events are serialized for being passed over the wire using the same Akka serializer as configured for serializing the events for storage.

-Note that the separate replicas increases the risk that two different serialized formats and versions of the serializer are running at the same time, extra care must be taken when changing the events and their serialization and deploying new versions of the application to the replicas.
+Note that having separate replicas increases the risk that two different serialized formats and versions of the serializer are running at the same time, so extra care must be taken when changing the events and their serialization and deploying new versions of the application to the replicas.

 FIXME something more here - serialization can fail and stop the replication, but it could also silently lose data in new fields